openwallet-foundation/tac/docs/governance/security-template.md

 recommendations related to vulnerability disclosures, please visit the [GitHub of that working group](https://github.com/ossf/wg-vulnerability-disclosures).

-If you are already familiar with what a security vulnerabulity disclosure policy is and are ready to report a vulnerability, please jump to [Report Intakes](#report-intakes).
+If you are already familiar with what a security vulnerability disclosure policy is and are ready to report a vulnerability, please jump to [Report Intakes](#report-intakes).